-Canon 200D versus Canon 7D II
+Canon 200D vs 7D Mark II

 The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 7D Mark II are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 7D Mark II provides 20 MP.
+The 200D has a resolution of 24 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably larger (47 percent) than the Canon 200D.
 Moreover, the 7D Mark II is substantially heavier (101 percent) than the 200D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 200D gets 650 shots out of its LP-E17 battery, while the 7D Mark II can take 670 images on a single charge of its LP-E6N power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.